sourcecrypto/sourcecrypto.github.io/_posts/transcripts/2019-07-30-epicenter-mark-miller-agoric.md

 >* Microsoft Azure: Deploy enterprise-ready consortium blockchain networks that scale in just a few clicks.
 More at [aka.ms/epicenter](https://aka.ms/epicenter).

-## Agoric and the Decades-Long Quest for Secure Smart Contracts - Epicenter Podcast - Hyperlink Annotated Transcript (in progress)
+## Agoric and the Decades-Long Quest for Secure Smart Contracts

 {% include video id="j5SuqIrgRJU" provider="youtube" %}